nwtime/ntpwww/content/en/ntpfaq/NTP-s-algo-real.md

 #### 5.3.3.
 Does the reference time depend on all configured servers, or is it based on which ever responds first?

-Neither of these is true.
-As said in [Q: 5.3.2.](NTP-s-algo-real.htm#Q-NTP-ALGO), multiple time sources will be selected and combined to get an estimate of the time.
+Neither of these is true since multiple time sources will be selected and combined to get an estimate of the time.
 Some criteria are:

 *   Is the configured server _reachable_, i.e. does it respond to queries?
 *   Do replies of the server satisfy basic sanity checks (delay, offset, jitter (dispersion), stratum)?
 Basically, lower values are preferred.